ocpp-balanz/balanz/docs/source/ui.rst

   Toolbar

-The screens are as follows:
+The screens are:

-  - STATUS - Shows the current status of all chargers, split by group, including their state, energy consumption, etc. Depending on user type, charging priority for a session may be changed, or the current session remotedly terminated.
+  - STATUS - Shows current status of all chargers, split by group, including their state, energy consumption, etc. Depending on user type, charging priority for a session may be changed and sessions remotedly terminated.
-  - SESSIONS - Gives a tabular view of all completed sessions.
-Allows for filtering as well as CSV export.
+  - SESSIONS - Gives a tabular view of completed sessions.
+Allows filtering and CSV export.
   - STATISTICS - Graphical statistical view on energy consumption per time (hoursly, daily, monthly).
 Filtering by group or even charger.
   - CHARGERS - Tabular view of all chargers.
 Details may be edited.
 Supports chargers reset.
   - GROUPS - Tabular view of groups.
 Details, including smart charging details, may be edited.